 As an action, you attempt to falsify one of a creature’s senses.
 Choose a creature that you can touch or see within 100 meters who must make a Will saving throw.

-On a failed save, the target thinks it sees, hears, smells, tastes, or feels something other than what its senses actually report.
+On a failure, the target thinks it sees, hears, smells, tastes, or feels something other than what its senses actually report.

 You can’t create a sensation where none exists, nor make the target completely oblivious to a sensation, but you can replace the specifics of one sensation with different specifics.
 For instance, you could make a human look like a dwarf (or one human look like another specific human), a closed door look like it is open, a vat of acid smell like rose water, a parrot look like a bookend, stale rations taste like fresh fruit, a light pat feel like a dagger thrust, a scream sound like the howling wind, and so on.